-$\cdot$ A tornado is a swirling funnel of air that forms when warm air rises from near the ground into big cumulonimbus clouds.

-• There can be thunder and lightning at the same time.

-$\cdot$ You can see tornadoes due to the dust and water droplets caught in the clouds.

-• Storm chasers are film-makers and scientists who head towards the storms.
-They film the tornadoes and collect data about them.

-$\cdot$ Most tornadoes happen in Tornado Alley in America - more than 500 each year.
+- A tornado is a swirling funnel of air that forms when warm air rises from near the ground into big cumulonimbus clouds. - \cdot There can be thunder and lightning at the same time. - $\boldsymbol{\cdot}$ You can see tornadoes due to the dust and water droplets caught in the clouds. - Storm chasers are film-makers and scientists who head towards the storms.
+They film the tornadoes and collect data about them. - · Most tornadoes happen in Tornado Alley in America more

-$\cdot$ Tornadoes can happen in the UK but only around 30 per year.

-Opportunities for teaching Diversity, Equality (including protected characteristics) and expanding Cultural Capital: Make a Model Volcano - In this task, children create a simple cardboard model of a volcano labelled with key simple cardboard model of a volcano labelled with key vocabulary.
+Opportunities for teaching Diversity, Equality (including protected characteristics) and expanding Cultural Capital:

+Make a Model Volcano - In this task, children create a simple cardboard model of a volcano labelled with key vocabulary.

 What Would You Take?

 In this task, children consider what items they would pack if they had to leave their house in an emergency.

-My skills and knowledge that I may use from other subjects: Mathematics -
+My skills and knowledge that I may use from other subjects:

+Mathematics -

+Number using the scales that measure earthquakes and tornadoes.

+Science -

-- Number using the scales that measure earthquakes and tornadoes.
-Science - - To use knowledge of rock types when talking about the layers of the earth. - Literacy -
+To use knowledge of rock types when talking about the layers of the earth.

+Literacy -